email tracker

 step 1a: find build email tasks

-Teamwork API is used to pull in all my “Build email” tasks.
-Each task that occurs in teamwork is essentially the start of my job in the email creation process.
-The script notes the ID of the “Build email” (Build Email ID) task itself in addition to the ID of the Task List (Task List ID) it inhabits.
-After it makes sure it won’t pull in duplicates, records are created for each “Build email” task it filters in, with all relevant info including Project Name, Business Unit, and its number in the email series.
+Teamwork API is used to pull in all “Build email” tasks assigned to me.
+Every time this named task occurs in teamwork, it marks the start of my job in the email creation process.
+The script notes the Teamwork task ID of the “Build email” (Build Email ID) task itself in addition to the Teamwork ID of the Task List (Task List ID) it inhabits.
+New email records are created in Airtable for each “Build email” task it filters in, with all relevant info including Project Name, Business Unit, and its number in the email series.

 -